Digital Systems Program

 Project overview

-The Digital Systems Program will replace current signalling and train control technology with modern, internationally proven, intelligent systems.
-It will help improve reliability, increase capacity and enhance customer experience on Sydney’s railways.
+The Digital Systems Program is replacing current signalling and train control technology on the Sydney Trains network with modern, internationally tested intelligent systems.

 The Digital Systems Program consists of: